Latest posts by Chacruna.net (see all)

 Sponsorship helps Chacruna to make this conference affordable and accessible to the public and ensures a diversity of speakers and voices are heard.
 We have intentionally kept ticket prices low given the high costs of organizing an event in San Francisco.Sponsors receive recognition for their support of Psychedelic Liberty Summit at the event, on our social media channels, on our conference website, and in the video recordings of the event.
 All sponsorship donations are tax-deductible as a donation through our fiscal sponsor, the Multidisciplinary Association for Psychedelic Studies (MAPS), a 501(c)(3) non-profit research and educational organization.
 Please email Bia Labate at: firstname.lastname@example.org with inquiries regarding sponsorships.

-Disclaimer: Any sponsorship relationship, Chacruna commits to vetting all potential partners by exercising a reasonable level of due diligence and only selecting sponsors it believes are being ethical, respectful and socially conscious.
-However, by accepting sponsorships, we are not endorsing these sponsors or making any promises regarding their mission or activities.
+Disclaimer: Regarding any sponsorship relationship, Chacruna commits to vetting all potential partners by exercising a reasonable level of due diligence.
+However, by accepting sponsorships, Chacruna is not endorsing these sponsors or making any promises regarding their mission or activities.
+Sponsorship does not include any decision-making influence on the content of any Chacruna event or publication, or any decision-making authority regarding Chacruna policies or actions.
 Every individual can and should make their own determination on the credibility or value of each sponsor and we solicit your respectful feedback regarding any concerns.
 The inclusion of links to other sites does not necessarily imply a recommendation or endorsement of the views expressed within them.
+Although legal issues will be discussed at the conference neither Chacruna nor any of the speakers are providing legal advice to participants.
+All conference presentations and materials are educational in nature.
+Chacruna does not advocate any entity violate state, federal, or local laws.